 The perfect and slight trekking path starts once we take the flight from Pokhara to Jomsom or Pokhara to Ghorepani Poonhill.
 In the end, we pass via many charming Thakali villages referred to as Marpha widely known for the garden of apples, apricots, and peaches.
 You possibly can revel in with the diverse lifestyle of various groups along with Brahmins, Chhetris, Thakalis, Magars, Gurungs and the lovely landscapes.
 Heading to the headquarter Jomsom; we move to the north to Kagbeni along the riverside manner of Kali Gandaki a historical fortress settlement at the border of higher Mustang trekking.
 We can locate fossils at the banks of Kali Gandaki River that is the sacred rocks for Hindus to hope.
 The way of life a number of the path is rich (a combination of Hindu and Tibetan Buddhism).
 The trail weaves thru the lower Mustang vicinity of Nepal, Finishing at the village of Kagbeni, a Tibetan inspired village full of prayer wheels, chortens, and a Buddhist monastery.
 The path’s maximum factor is Muktinath at 3800 meters, a holy site of temples sacred to both Buddhists and Hindus for centuries.
 We are able to explore a day around historical Muktinath temple; a pagoda fashioned temple of Lord Vishnu.

-The trek gives a wonderful perception of the agricultural Nepalese existence.
-The best time for the trek from mid Sept to Mid December and March to May, we can travel in rainy season also thees part of the trek.when the days are crisp and of the scenery lovely.
+Jomsom Muktinath trek gives a wonderful perception of the agricultural Nepalese existence.
+The best time for the trek from mid-Sept to Mid December and March to May, we can travel in the rainy season also these part of the trek.
+When the days are crisp and of the scenery lovely.
 Consider “Above the Himalaya” for the best and adventurous journey with masses of experiences.
 We will ensure to make your trip the best trip ever.

 Duration: 14 days